 After several years of drought, the District has modified its prior operations.
 Previously the District would wait until the available water in either Santa Ana or Mill Creek was of high enough quality and low enough damage risk before allowing it to enter the facilities.
 This decreased the amount of sediment that needed to be removed from the basins and decreased the risk of damages to the facilities.
 In turn, it also decreased the amount of water that could have been recharged.
-As less native water is available for spreading on an annual basis due to recent drought water has been taken earlier and earlier into storms.
+As less native water is available for spreading on an annual basis due to recent drought, water has been taken earlier and earlier into storms.
 This has required increase attentiveness by field staff to prevent damages to the facilities while still sinking the most groundwater possible.

-In the 2016-2017 water year, there was not a single month where the District was not spreading water in the Santa Ana Facility.
-This is primarily due to the approximately 23,000AF of State Water Project water that was spread in that water year.
-This non-stop spreading activity required the water to be continually moved from different basins to allow for adequate drying time as well as restructuring of certain basins.
-Field staff also utilized open space lands to recharge water and reestablished old canals to recharge as much water as possible.
-Figure 3-6 shows some of the locations where water was spread outside of recharge basins in order to increase recharge capacity and operational flexibility.
+Within the past five years, there have been two water years where the District was spreading either Santa Ana River or imported water within its facility for every single month of the year.
+This nonstop spreading activity required the water to be continually moved from different basins to allow for adequate drying time as well as restructuring of certain basins.
+Field staff has also been utilizing open space lands to recharge water and reestablished old canals to recharge as much water as possible.
 Recharging on open space lands can also be beneficial to species and habitat in those areas.
-The District must coordinate with the San Bernardino County Flood Control District to spread flows on the woolly start preservation area.
+The District must coordinate with the San Bernardino County Flood Control District to spread flows on the woolly starr preservation area.

-In the Mill Creek Facility, water was taken into the facilities as early as one hour after the water arrived at the diversion.
+In the Mill Creek facility, water has been diverted into the facilities as early as one hour after the water arrived at the diversion.
 This required meticulous monitoring of the facility as the flows were laden with sediment and rock.
+In February of 2019 a particularly large storm caused pond 1 to completely fill with sediment.
+In order to keep the facility in operation, staff pulled all of the overflow boards in the pond and allowed the sediment to reach as far as basin 6.